AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

 Using a Custom Training Loop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If we wanted to have more control over the training process, it is also possible to write our own custom
 training loops to train our agents.
-The training loop below can be used alternatively to the above ``finetune_llm_multiturn``
+The training loop below can be used alternatively to the above ``train_llm_rollout``
 function and is an example of how we might choose to make use of a population of AgileRL agents in our own training loop.

 .. collapse:: Custom Training Loop